-1 Gen eral aspects .1

-1.1 Scope .1

-1.1 Reference Documents .1

-1.2 Acronyms and Abbreviations .1

-2 In-fi ield stray light and integrated ghost of the camera system .2

-3 In-fi ield stray-light removal method .6

-4 In-fi ield stray-light analysis and the ghost kernels .7

-4.1 Analysis of calibration image .7

-4.2 Ghost kernel image determination .7

-5 In-fi ield stray-light removal implementation .9

-6 Gho st kernel files description 11

-7 Cali bration files used by OsiCalliope and GhostCrawler 12

-List of Figures

-Figure 1 NAC optical components near the image plane.
-From left to right: The CCD located at the image plane, the thick silica Anti-Radiation Plate (ARP) and two filters2 Figure 2 Stray-light paths in the optical system.
+1 General aspects 1 1.1 Scope 1 1.1 Reference Documents 1 1.2 Acronyms and Abbreviations 1 2 In-field stray light and integrated ghost of the camera system 2 3 In-field stray-light removal method 5 4 In-field stray-light analysis and the ghost kernels 6 4.1 Analysis of calibration image 6 4.2 Ghost kernel image determination 6 5 In-field stray-light removal implementation 8 6 Ghost kernel files description .10 7 Calibration files used by OsiCalliope and GhostCrawler .
+11 List of Figures Figure 1 NAC optical components near the image plane.
+From left to right: The CCD locate the image plane, the thick silica Anti-Radiation Plate (ARP) and two filters Figure 2 Stray-light paths in the optical system.
 The image forming rays are marked red.
-Left: Internal reflections in the ARP.
-Center: Narcissus ghost reflections between the CCD and the ARP surfaces.
-Right: Reflections between different optical components (ARP and Filter 2) Figure 3 Example of in-field stray-light patter for the NAC F21.
-Colored contours are overlaid to the image to better visualize the individual ghosts produced by the different optical components Figure 4 In-field stray-light patterns of the NAC (left) and WAC (right).
-The images are displayed in the Rosetta standard orientation

-List of Tables

-Table 1 Estimate stray light for evenly illuminated image 5 Table 2 GRM calibration images used for ghost kernel calculation 8 Table 3 In-flight calibration images used for ghost kernel calculation 8
+L Internal reflections in the ARP.
+Center: Narcissus ghost reflections between the CCD and ARP surfaces.
+Right: Reflections between different optical components (ARP and Fig.) the ilter Figure 3 Example of in-field stray-light patter for the NAC F21.
+Colored contours are overlaid the image to better visualize the individual ghosts produced by the different opt components. ical Figure 4 In-field stray-light patterns of the NAC (left) and WAC (right).
+The images are displa in the Rosetta standard orientation. yed 4 List of Tables Table 1 Estimate stray light for evenly illuminated image 4 Table 2 GRM calibration images used for ghost kernel calculation Table 3 In-flight calibration images used for ghost kernel calculation 7